iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.proudcrowd.care 3 reviews"/>
 </p>

+> You should be able to type in a location when it gets it wrong.
+Sometimes there is no option for where you are.<br> :date: __2020-10-22 06:04:00__

+> After multiple attempts, this app cannot determine my home location.
+Uninstalling.
+UPDATE 10/21/20 - It can now find my home location.
+Up to 3 stars.
+I do not see how I can see the list of locations myself.<br> :date: __2020-10-21 15:32:52__

 > Every couple of weeks it takes a day off & doesn't show any locations at all for that day.<br> :date: __2020-09-25 02:59:05__

 > How long do the places you visit stay on the app?
 Mine seem to show maybe only previous 10 days.<br> :date: __2020-08-13 23:41:30__